 - Obtain a minimum decision score of 75% on the Kaplan Entrance test

-- Students may not enroll in nursing (NUR) courses unless they have been accepted into the nursing program by the Director of Nursing.
+- Students may not enroll in NUR courses until they have been accepted into the program by the Director of Nursing.

 Registered nurses (RNs) provide and coordinate client care, educate clients and the public about various health conditions, and provide advice and emotional support to clients and their family members.